 Find out more about the Weltmuseum here!House of Strauss

-The House of Strauss in the historic Casino Zögernitz from 1837 is a unique museum experience that combines interactive technologies with the authentic atmosphere of the listed garden palace where all four Strauss geniuses performed in person.
-The 340 m² Strauss Hall with its restored ceiling frescoes, crystal chandeliers and original Thonet seating provides an unforgettable backdrop for candlelight concerts.
-The privileged location between vineyards and the Vienna Woods, not far from the Kahlenberg and just a few minutes’ walk from Spittelau subway station (U4, U6) and streetcar line 37 (Pokornygasse stop), makes the museum easily accessible.
+The House of Strauss in the historic Casino Zögernitz, dating from 1837, combines interactive technologies with the authentic atmosphere of the listed garden palace, where all four Strauss geniuses performed in person, to create a unique museum experience.
+The 340 m² Strauss Hall, with its restored ceiling frescoes, crystal chandeliers, and original Thonet seating, provides an unforgettable backdrop for candlelight concerts.
+The museum is easily accessible thanks to its privileged location between vineyards and the Vienna Woods, not far from Kahlenberg and only a few minutes’ walk from the Spittelau subway station ( U4, U6) and tram line 37 (Pokornygasse stop).

 Address: Döblinger Hauptstraße 76